-On August 3rd Lucas will portray the role of Peyton Randolph!
+On August 3rd and 31st, Lucas will portray the role of Peyton Randolph!

 The summer season of public performances began during America's Bicentennial and continues today.
 These performances occur each Sunday in the summer beginning Memorial Day weekend and run through Labor Day weekend.